 Full of natural history, the area is a haven for all kinds of bird, butterfly, amphibian and plant life.

-William Willett, the leader of the movement to have British Summer Time recognised, is remembered by a stone memorial.
-A similar commemoration can also be viewed in the Edlmann Memorial Wood for its donor, Colonel Edlmann, owner of the Hawkwood Estate before the Hall family, who donated the site to us.
+William Willett, the leader of the movement to have British Summer Time recognised, is remembered in the woods with a stone memorial sundial.
+A similar stone memorial can also be seen in the Edlmann Memorial Wood for our donors Robert and Francesca Hall and for Colonel Edlmann, who saved this part of the estate from development.

 The eastern part of Petts Wood - the Willett Memorial Wood - came to us in 1927.
 The Hawkwood Estate and the remainder of the woodland was donated to us in 1957, with the entire estate now covering 136 hectares or 338 acres.